------- + -------

 A Scoping Review

-The Gretchen Swanson Center for Nutrition collaborated with Share Our Strength to conduct a scoping review on strategies implemented within U.S. nutrition programs that promote equity, diversity, and inclusion and explore how they addressed intersectional stigma.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) collaborated with Share Our Strength to conduct a scoping review on strategies implemented within U.S. nutrition programs that promote equity, diversity, and inclusion and explore how they addressed intersectional stigma.
 A total of 46 sources were included and summarized by eight categories.
 View the full report for key policy, practice, research and evaluation recommendations.